 She grew up playing competitive sports and ran Track and Cross- Country at the Division I level in college.
 Physically, Nora feels stronger now than while competing in sports.
 Emotionally, her relationships have grown deeper and more meaningful, as she relates to people with more love and patience.

 In reflecting on how yoga has positively changed her life, Nora wanted to share these gifts with others.
-This lead her to study with Yogafit and she completed her 200 hour certification in 2011.
-It has been an extremely rewarding experience for Nora to connect with participants and witness the positive growth in their practice, both on and off the mat.
+This led her to study with Yogafit and she completed her 200 hour certification in 2011.

 Since 2010, Nora has been providing corporate wellness and yoga classes to local businesses, to improve employee satisfaction, focus and efficiency.
 In 2013, she became a Certified Personal Trainer through the National Council for Certified Personal Trainers, to broaden her knowledge of anatomy and nutrition.